 - Wildlife Management graduates work with state, federal, and non-governmental agencies such as the Kentucky Department of Fish and Wildlife Resources and other state management agencies, the U.S. Forest Service and Fish and Wildlife Service, Ducks Unlimited, and The Nature Conservancy, as well as with private consulting firms that collect and analyze data related to conducting Environmental Impact Assessments.

 - Employers of Wildlife Biologists in Kentucky and elsewhere know our graduates to have the academic knowledge, practical field skills, and problem-solving capabilities to meet their agency's needs.

-- Indeed, many of the employers are graduates of the program at EKU and are confident in not only the education our graduates have received, but also in the work ethic EKU graduates take with them to the professional world.
+- Indeed, many employers are graduates of the program at EKU and are confident in not only the education our graduates have received, but also in the work ethic EKU graduates take with them into the professional world.

 What Are the Requirements to be Admitted to the Program?

 Students can select Wildlife Management upon applying to the university.
 However, those best prepared to do well in this program will: